Differential Test Performance and Peer Effects: Introduction

 \global\long \diag{\operatorname{diag}} \global\long \tr{\operatorname{tr}} \global\long \Var{\operatorname{Var}} \global\long \det{\operatorname{det}} \global\long \Cov{\operatorname{Cov}} \global\long \argmin{\operatorname{argmin}} \global\long \plim{\operatorname{plim}}

 We develop a framework to analyze, identify and estimate the effect of peer groups on performance measures for individuals who are allocated to groups.
+Our analysis centers around the idea of measuring the performance of individuals in closely related tasks and within a short period of time.
+An example are aptitude tests administered at the end of the school year and in related areas such as reading, writing and word comprehension.
+By considering the individual quasi-difference in scores we are able to eliminate unobserved ability and unobserved group effects.
+Our key identifying assumption postulates that different tests measure similar skills and that variation in differential scores is, apart from variation induced by observed covariates, due to idiosyncratic cross-sectional variation in ability or effort of individuals.
+That variation is not related to prior performance and other systematic and possibly unobserved factors correlated with group formation such as teacher quality or parental support.

-A leading example are test scores of students who are allocated to classrooms.
+A leading example where our method can be applied are test scores of students who are allocated to classrooms.
 However, the theory could equally be applied to outcome measures of members of sports teams, teams of workers or other groups.
 Identification is based on the availability of multiple performance measures of comparable quality or information content.
 We allow team formation to be endogenous but also cover the case of randomly selected groups.
 For expositional purposes we refer to groups as classrooms and individuals selected into groups as students with the understanding that our procedure applies to a broader set of scenarios.
-For the statistical implementation we impose linear functional form restrictions.
-This allows us to identify the marginal effect of observed and unobserved average peer characteristics.

-Our analysis centers around the idea of measuring the performance of individuals in closely related tasks and within a short period of time.
-An example are aptitude tests administered at the end of the school year and in related areas such as reading, writing and word comprehension.
-By considering the individual quasi-difference in scores we are able to eliminate unobserved ability and unobserved group effects.
-Our key identifying assumption postulates that different tests measure similar skills and that variation in differential scores is, apart from variation induced by observed covariates, due to cross-sectional variation in ability or effort of individuals that is not related to prior performance and other systematic and possibly unobserved factors correlated with group formation such as teacher quality or parental support.
-Our theory builds on the concept of latent performance, ability or effort measures defined in the absence of group interaction.